ariutta/ariutta-loading/README.md

 ## How To Use

-The parent of the element that will contain your content must have the following styles set:
+The parent of your content container element must have the following styles set:

 ```css
 .my-element-parent-selector {